-(Whole section, Section unless otherwise stated.)
-Application (From policy effective date: 01 August 2024) 1.
+Section (Whole section, unless otherwise stated.)
+Application (From effective date: 01 August 2025) 1.
 Introduction All PGRs, regardless of start date.
-2. The criteria for th ne award of research degrees All PGRs, regardless of start date.
-3. Selection, admissClauses 3.1 - sion and induction of PGRs - 3.9 All future applicants (commencing the 2024/25 admissions cycle for 2025/26 entry).
-3. Selection, admiss • Clauses 3.10 sion and induction of PGRs 0 - 3.14 All PGRs, regardless of start date.
-3. Selection, admissClauses 3.15 sion and induction of PGRs - 3.17 All future PGRs (commencing 2024/25 academic year).
-4. Supervision All PGRs, regardless of start date.
-5. Responsibilities of of PGRs and supervisors All PGRs, regardless of start date.
+2. The criteria for the award of research degrees All PGRs, regardless of start date.
+3. Selection, admission and induction of PGRs • Clauses 3.1 - 3.10 All applicants commencing the 2024/25 admissions cycle for 2025/26 entry.
+3. Selection, admission and induction of PGRs • Clauses 3.11 - 3.15 All PGRs, regardless of start date.
+3. Selection, admission and induction of PGRs Clauses 3.16 - 3.18 All new starters commencing 2024/25 or later.
+4. Supervision ◆ All clauses except 4.17 (noting mandatory supervisor training available only from 2025/26) All PGRs, regardless of start date.
+4. Supervision • Clause 4.17 All PGR supervisors from 2025/26 onwards.
+5. Responsibilities of PGRs and supervisors (noting mandatory supervisor training available only from 2025/26) All PGRs, regardless of start date.
 6. Registration All PGRs, regardless of start date.
-7. Changes to PGRs circumstances (ir ' registration and personal ncluding illness) All PGRs, regardless of start date.
-8. Working hours at • Clauses 8.1 - - All PGRs, regardless of start date.
-Where there are existing strong arguments for variation, these should be considered on a case-by-case basis by the School PGRC, as per 8.2.
-8. Working hours at Clauses 8.4 - - All PGRs, regardless of start date.
-9. Progress and rev iew arrangements All PGRs, regardless of start date.
-10. Training and dev Clauses 10.1 elopment - 10.5; 10.14 - 10.16 All PGRs, regardless of start date.
-10. Training and dev Clauses 10.6 All future PGRs (commencing 2024/25 academic year).
-11. Research integrit • All clauses e All PGRs, regardless of start date.
-11. Research integrit • Clause 11.10 All future PGRs (commencing 2024/25 academic year).
-12. Examination All 'first attempt' research degree examinations commencing on or after 16 September 2024. research results, intellectual nd responsibilities All 'first attempt' research degree examinations commencing on or after 16 September 2024.
-14. Academic appeal ds All PGRs, regardless of start date.
+7. Changes to PGRs' registration and personal circumstances (including illness) All PGRs, regardless of start date.
+8. Working hours and holidays ■ Clauses 8.1 - 8.3 All PGRs, regardless of start date.
+Where there are existing strong arguments for variation, these should be considered on a case-by-case basis by the Faculty PGRC, as per 8.2.
+8. Working hours and holidays ■ Clauses 8.4 - 8.6 All PGRs, regardless of start date.
+9. Progress and review arrangements All PGRs, regardless of start date.
+10. Training and development Clauses 10.1 - 10.2; 10.4 - 10.5; 10.14 - 10.17 All PGRs, regardless of start date.
+10. Training and development Clause 10.3 In relation to training modules for PGRs in Research Ethics and Integrity and Research Data Management: all new starters commencing 2025/26 onwards.
+10. Training and developmentClauses 10.6 - 10.13 All new starters commencing 2024/25 onwards.
+11. Research integrity and ethics All PGRs, regardless of start date.

+All clauses except 11.9-11.10 11.
+Research integrity and ethics • Clause 11.9 All PGRs commencing 2025/26 or later.
+11. Research integrity and ethics • Clause 11.10 In relation to the requirement for a data management plan to be in place by the first Formal Progression Review: all PGRs commencing 2024/25 or later.
+12. Examination • All clauses except 12.41 All 'first attempt' research degree examinations commencing on or after 16 September 2024.
+12. Examination • Clause 12.41 All 'first attempt' research degree examinations commencing on or after 01 August 2025.
+13. Dissemination of research results, intellectual property rights and responsibilities All 'first attempt' research degree examinations commencing on or after 16 September 2024.
+14. Academic appeals All PGRs, regardless of start date.
 15. Complaints All PGRs, regardless of start date.
 16. Research away from Sussex (excluding PGRs on a distance learning mode) All PGRs, regardless of start date.
-17. Arrangements for non-Sussex PGRs◆ All clauses except 17.17 All PGRs, regardless of start date.
-17. Arrangements for non-Sussex PGRs • Clause 17.17 All future PGRs (commencing 2024/25 academic year).
-Appendix 2: Policy on PhD by Published Works All PGRs registered on a PhD by Published Works from 2023/24 onwards.
-Appendix 3: Policy on Remote Vivas All PGRs, regardless of start date.
-Appendix 4: Policy on integrated PhD programmes All current and future integrated PhD programmes.
-Appendix 5: Framework for Collaborative Research Degrees All future research degree collaborations (2024/25 onwards).
+17. Arrangements for non-Sussex PGRs ■ All clauses except 17.18 All PGRs, regardless of start date.
+17. Arrangements for non-Sussex PGRs ■ Clause 17.18 All visiting PGRs commencing 2024/25 or later.
+Appendix 2: Framework for PhD by Published Works All PGRs registered on a PhD by Published Works from 2023/24 onwards.
+Appendix 3: Procedure on Remote Vivas All PGRs, regardless of start date.
+Appendix 4: Framework for integrated PhD programmes All current and future integrated PhD programmes.
+Appendix 5: Framework for Collaborative Research Degrees All future research degree collaborations commencing from 2024/25 onwards.
+Appendix 6: Statement on the use of Generative AI by Postgraduate Researchers All PGRs, regardless of start date.